davenatx/enable_fallout/README.md

-enable-fallout
+enable_fallout
 ============

 This program is designed to enable fallout for orders contained in a CSV file for Gracy Title.
 The expected format of the CSV files is "Order Number","County Name".
-Fallout is disabled
+Fallout is enabled
-in TIMS by updating the OMFOFLG flag to "N"
+in TIMS by updating the OMFOFLG flag to "Y"

 Building
 --------

-This project uses the Simple Build Tool 11.3 to perform the build and includes the sbt-assembly plugin to create one JAR file containing all of the dependencies.
+This project uses the Simple Build Tool .13 to perform the build and includes the sbt-assembly plugin to create one JAR file containing all of the dependencies.
 This is accomplished by running the assembly task from within SBT.